Secondary Infertility Causes: What Is Infertility After First Child

 • Bodily changes such as rapidly losing weight or gaining weight can trigger hormonal changes in the body that can affect a person’s ability to conceive.

 Aside from a failure to conceive, there is nothing particularly alarming about secondary infertility.
-But knowing the secondary infertility causes provides one some jump-off point to treat the condition such as:
+Knowing the causes provides one with some jump-off point to treat the condition such as:

 • If the condition is due to diet changes, you must consult a nutritionist to devise a diet program that will help you achieve your goal without affecting your health.